Abhi110704/Employees-Performance-Prediction/Readme.md

 - Users can input data and get instant predictions via the web app

 > **Screenshots:**
-> Add screenshots of your data, model training, feature importance plots, and the running web app here for a more visual README!
+> Check Screenshot and Video Folder for reference

 ---